 “Let us not become conceited, provoking one another, envying one another”

-Paul lays out a challenge to believers in Galatian to not allow tension to develop between them because of spiritual pride [legalism always fosters pride].
+Paul lays out a challenge to believers in Galatian to not allow tension to develop because of spiritual pride (legalism always fosters pride).

 Let us not become conceited,

 Paul begins with a negative exhortation to not allow ourselves to become conceited.
 The word “conceited” means to glory without cause.
 It is an empty glory because we cannot justify our glory.
-This is a person who is falsely proud.
+This is a falsely proud person.

 A “conceited” person operates at the polar opposite of God’s plan for creation – to manifest God’s glory because of His grace.
 This glory is not our own but His.